-In SAT Reading, do you ever find yourself waffling between 2 or 3 answer choices that all seem plausible?
+On SAT Reading, do you ever find yourself waffling between two or three answer choices that all seem plausible?
 Do you throw up your hands and just guess on one of them?

-In this guide, you'll learn this concept in detail and learn strategies to identify incorrect answers in SAT Reading questions.
+In this guide, you'll learn this concept in detail and get strategies for identifying incorrect answers on SAT Reading questions.

-SAT Reading gives you a passage and a bunch of questions about that passage.
-How you read the passage and approach the questions, and in which order, dramatically affects how well you answer the questions.
+SAT Reading gives you passages and a bunch of questions about each passage.
+How you read passages and approach their questions (and in which order) dramatically affects how well you'll be able to answer the questions.

-Many students use an ineffective strategy to attack these passages, costing them valuable time and causing mistakes.
-Here you'll learn our recommended best approach to SAT Reading passages.
+Many students use ineffective strategies to attack these passages, costing them valuable time and points.
+Here, you'll learn our recommended approach to SAT Reading passages.

-Aiming for a high score on SAT Reading (above a 600)?
-This guide covers what you need to understand to have a great shot at getting a perfect score on SAT Reading.
-You'll learn how to discover your biggest weaknesses, strategies to fix them, and the mindset you need when practicing SAT Reading.
+Aiming for a high score on SAT Reading (above 600)?
+This guide covers everything you need to understand to give yourself a great shot at a perfect score.
+We teach you how to pinpoint your biggest weaknesses, give you strategies to fix them, and explain the mindset you'll need when practicing for SAT Reading.

 SAT Writing Prep Guides

-SAT Writing tests grammar rules in a very strange way.
-It's not at all like the grammar tests you've taken throughout your schooling.
-Here we'll discuss the unique style of the SAT Writing section and strategies you need to succeed in it.
+SAT Writing tests grammar rules in a very strange way; it's not at all like the grammar tests you've taken throughout your schooling.
+Here, we discuss the unique style of the SAT Writing section and the strategies you need to succeed in it.

 The core of SAT Writing is its grammar rules.
-Subject/verb agreement, pronoun usage, and writing style are all tested in the multiple choice section.
-In this complete guide, we cover every grammar rule you need to know.
+Subject/verb agreement, pronoun usage, and writing style are all tested in this multiple-choice section.
+Read our extensive guide to learn every grammar rule you'll need to know for SAT Writing.

 Are you scoring in the 300-600 range on SAT Writing?
-The first thing you should do is reach a 600.
-There are a few specific strategies you can use to raise your score quickly - learn and practice the most important grammar rules that appear in the most questions, skip the hardest questions, and learn to pick the right answer.
+The first thing you should do is reach 600.
+There are a few specific strategies you can use to raise your score quickly: learn and practice the most important grammar rules that appear, skip the hardest questions, and figure out how to pick the right answer.

 SAT Math Prep Guides